 Content Marketing Strategy Statistics

 The godfather of marketing Seth Godin once said, “Content marketing is the only marketing left.”
-He said this because most other forms of marketing don’t provide enough value and relevance to consumers anymore, since they are more aware than ever of what’s advertising and what’s not.
+He said this because most other forms of marketing don’t provide enough value and relevance to consumers anymore, since they are too focused on promotion.
+Instead, create content with original and useful information that your audience can’t find elsewhere.

 As other marketing mediums become less effective, it seems content marketing is where many marketers turn to reach their customer base in a non-disruptive way.